|

 also recall much of the history of PAMS radio jingles.
 His

-first stint in Boston was as producer of the Jefferson Kaye
+first stint in Boston was in 1963 as producer of the Jefferson

-was known for his unusual culinary concoctions each day at
+McDonough, Craig was known for his unusual culinary concoctions

 WPOP Hartford, CT; WHDH Boston, MA; WNAB Bridgeport, CT;

-WWYZ Waterbury, CT; WMGK, WEAZ, WPEN, all Philadelphia, PA
+WWYZ Waterbury, CT; WMGK, WEAZ, WPEN, WHAT all Philadelphia,

 Bob